Please note that this pertains to South African Labour and Best Practice requirements.

 Once it is ascertained that there are sufficient grounds, the employee must be notified in writing, that there are allegations and what these allegations are.
 Remember to use language that the employee will understand – so in essence – keep it as simple as possible.

-The employee also needs to be given a reasonable amount of time in which to formulate a response to the allegation(s) or charges that has been levied against them.
+The employee also needs to be given a reasonable amount of time in which to formulate a response to the allegation(s) or charges that have been levied against them.

 The employee is also entitled to request and receive any assistance that they may require from a trade union representative or fellow employee and may even ask for assistance from the HR department if they are not sure of the process or how to proceed.

-After the enquiry has been held, the employer must advise the employee of whatever the decision is that has been made.
-This advice or notification must be made in writing and a copy retained in the employees records.
+After the inquiry has been held, the employer must advise the employee of whatever the decision is that has been made.
+This advice or notification must be made in writing and a copy retained in the employee’s records.

 Any disciplinary that is taken against trade union representatives or any employee that holds any kind of office bearing position or any official of a trade union, should not be taken without first notifying the trade union.
 The trade union should then be consulted before any action is taken against that particular staff member.